pmphill1/MySampleAssignmentSimple/README.md

 5. Click and drag to select the code on lines 1 through 21.
 Then press *Ctr + c* to copy the code.
 ![Image 3](/images/SampleAssignmentSimple3.PNG)

 6. Open Processing.
-On the school computers you can find it in *C:Program Files | Processing-2.2.1*
+On the school computers you can find it in the Start menu
 ![Image 4](/images/SampleAssignmentSimple4.PNG)

 6. Choose *Edit | Paste* to paste the code into Processing